IamLiam09/my-turborepo/README.md

 - `ui`: a stub React component library shared by both `web` and `docs` applications
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `tailwind`:
+used for styling the web and admin pages

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).